Estimated reading time: 7 minutes

 3. Audits

-Church audits are expensive, there is no question, but it is critical that the church takes steps to conduct thorough church audits on a regular basis.
+Church audits are expensive; there is no question, but it is critical that the church takes steps to conduct thorough audits regularly.

 An independent outside auditor should do these audits.
 This step alerts someone that the books will be reviewed and that misappropriation of funds will be discovered.